BotArtist: Generic approach for bot detection in Twitter via semi-automatic machine learning pipeline: Abstract

 \section{Abstract}

 Twitter, as one of the most popular social networks, provides a platform for communication and online discourse.
 Unfortunately, it has also become a target for bots and fake accounts, resulting in the spread of false information and manipulation.
-In this paper, we introduce a semi-automatic machine learning pipeline (SAMLP) designed to address the challenge of detecting Twitter bots.
-Through this pipeline, we have developed a comprehensive bot detection model named BotArtist, based on user profile features.
-SAMLP leverages nine distinct publicly available datasets to train the BotArtist model.
-To assess BotArtist's performance against current state-of-the-art solutions, we have selected 34 existing bot detection methods, each utilizing a diverse range of features.
-Our comparative evaluation of BotArtist and these existing methods, conducted across nine public datasets under standardized conditions, reveals that the proposed model outperforms existing solutions by almost 10\% in terms of F1-score achieving an average score of 83.19 and 68.5 over specific and general approaches respectively.
-Following the acceptance of this paper, we will make both the developed SAMLP pipeline and the BotArtist model publicly accessible.
+This paper introduces a semi-automatic machine learning pipeline (SAMLP) designed to address the challenges associated with machine learning model development.
+Through this pipeline, we develop a comprehensive bot detection model named BotArtist, based on user profile features. \\ SAMLP leverages nine distinct publicly available datasets to train the BotArtist model.
+To assess BotArtist's performance against current state-of-the-art solutions, we evaluate 35 existing Twitter bot detection methods, each utilizing a diverse range of features.
+Our comparative evaluation of BotArtist and these existing methods, conducted across nine public datasets under standardized conditions, reveals that the proposed model outperforms existing solutions by almost 10\% in terms of F1-score, achieving an average score of 83.19\% and 68.5\% over specific and general approaches, respectively.\\ As a result of this research, we provide one of the largest labeled Twitter bot datasets.
+The dataset contains extracted features combined with BotArtist predictions for 10,929,533 Twitter user profiles, collected via Twitter API during the 2022 Russo-Ukrainian War over a 16-month period.
+This dataset was created based on \citep{shevtsov2022twitter} where the original authors share anonymized tweets discussing the Russo-Ukrainian war, totaling 127,275,386 tweets.
+The combination of the existing textual dataset and the provided labeled bot and human profiles will enable future development of more advanced bot detection large language models in the post-Twitter API era.